Alec Cameron (academic): Career

 Cameron joined Philips Research Laboratories in Briarcliff Manor, New York, as a Senior Member of Research Staff from 1989 to 1993.

 He then returned to Sydney in 1993 as the founding Program Director of the Australian Graduate School of Engineering Innovation; an Advanced Engineering Centre, jointly established by the University of Sydney and the University of Technology, Sydney.

 Cameron then joined Telstra Corporation, holding several senior roles from 1996 to 2000.
 He then held other positions in the IT sector, with Comindico, Alcatel and Sun Microsystems.

 In 2003, he joined the University of New South Wales as Deputy Vice-Chancellor (Resource and Infrastructure).
-In 2006, he led a review of the Faculty of Commerce and Economics and the Australian Graduate School of Management, leading to a recommendation for their merger, He was appointed as the inaugural dean to achieve this merger and lead the newly-created UNSW Business School, holding this position until December, 2012.
-He was president of the Australian Business Deans' Council from 2014-2015.
+In 2006, he led a review of the Faculty of Commerce and Economics and the Australian Graduate School of Management, leading to a recommendation for their merger, He was appointed as the inaugural dean to achieve this merger and lead the newly created UNSW Business School, holding this position until December 2012.
+He was president of the Australian Business Deans' Council from 2014 to 2015.

-Cameron commenced as Deputy Vice-Chancellor (Education) at the University of Western Australia, in January, 2013.
+Cameron commenced as Deputy Vice-Chancellor (Education) at the University of Western Australia, in January 2013.
 In 2015, he attended the Advanced Management Program at Harvard Business School.

-He commenced as Vice-Chancellor and Chief Executive at Aston University in September, 2016.
+He commenced as Vice-Chancellor and Chief Executive at Aston University in September 2016.
 In 2018, he was one of 5 candidates for The Guardian University Award for the Most Inspiring Leader.
 Cameron has held several Board positions in association with his role at Aston including: